stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

-There are many methods. __[small pause]__ __[Tim laughs]__ I mean, genuinely.
+There are many methods. __[small pause] [Tim laughs]__ I mean, genuinely.
 Boil it, microwave it, X-ray it, like, there's lots of ways.
 Do something what kills the pathogens.

 #### BRYN

 Yes, point for that.
 So sterile is normally in reference to specifically microbe contamination.
-So you're right, the purpose of making something sterile is to avoid contamination of something, and Tim has raised some of the things that might be considered contaminants, such as microbes, but also stuff like dust.
+So you're right, the purpose of making something sterile is to avoid contamination of something, and Tim has raised some of the things that might be considered contaminants, such as microbes but also stuff like dust.
 Sterile is normally in reference to removing microbes.
 So it's more important generally when conducting biological research or medical research rather than say, metallurgic research.

 #### BEN

 Yeah, I'd love to see a virus on a sword being like, "Nailed it.
 I made it."

-#####  __[Tim laughs]__

 #### TIM

+__[laughs]__ Yes!
 Question--

 #### BRYN

 Because the things you're testing for-- you know, if you're testing biological things, it's more important to get rid of biological contaminants.
 If you're testing, you know, mineral objects, then it's more important to get mineral contaminants.
-Yeah, the normal way of, say, achieving sterility in a standard lab of the kind that is described in that episode would be to boil the things inside them.
+And yeah, the normal way of, say, achieving sterility in a standard lab of the kind that is described in that episode would be to boil the things inside them.

 #### TIM

 Just everything.
 Fill it with water.
-Heat up.
+Heat it up.

 #### BRYN

 Physically, your glass ball is in no way naturally sterile, [__TIM:__ Okay.] and you're probably going to have to boil it to make it sterile.
-Wiping it down with bleach would also not hurt-- you might want to do that first.
+Wiping it down with bleach would also not hurt.
+You might want to do that first.

 #### TIM